 - Provide all workers with extensive training on how to use various equipment, with special emphasis on the hazards of the workplace;

-- Ensure all items are stacked properly;
+- Ensure all items are stacked on racks and shelves properly;

 - Put up easily visible warning signs where appropriate.